Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: A survey of the pure lambda calculus's strategy space

 Head spine is non-weak, non-strict, and head, and delivers (and is complete for) $\HNF$s.
 The head spine evaluator ($\he$) is uniform in style.
 The strategy is uniform.
 The classic eval-apply evaluator \texttt{headNF} in \cite[p.\,390]{Pau96} literally implements the head spine $\he$ evaluator in code (Section~\ref{sec:eval-readback}).

-The more eager evaluation of an abstraction operator to $\HNF$ may eliminate copies of the bound variable in the body and thus require less copies of the operand.
+The more eager evaluation of an abstraction operator to $\HNF$ may in some cases eliminate copies of the bound variable in the body and consequently require less copies of the operand after contraction.
 The trivial example is $(\lambda x.(\lambda y.\lambda z.y) \, x \, x) N$.
-With head reduction the operand $N$ is copied twice.
-With head spine the operator evaluates to $(\lambda x.x)$ and the operand $N$ is copied once.
-But this need not always be the case, compare with $(\lambda x.\CH{Y}x)N$, and the cost of copying is implementation dependent (Section~\ref{sec:summary-survey}).
+Head reduction copies the operand $N$ twice to the two occurrences of $x$.
+Head spine evaluates the operator to $(\lambda x.x)$ and consequently copies $N$ once.
+There are terms for which copying is the same, \eg~ $(\lambda x.\CH{Y} x) N$.
+The cost of copying is implementation dependent (Section~\ref{sec:summary-survey}).